Applied Examples AIMon Labs

 Background

-At DataFramer, we believe the bottleneck for the next generation of AI models isn’t compute — it’s data quality.
+At DataFramer, we believe the bottleneck for the next generation of AI models isn’t compute.
+It’s data quality.
 The story of AIMon Labs’ HDM-2 model is a concrete proof point.
-When their team set out to build an enterprise-grade hallucination detection model, they needed a data partner who could own the entire data lifecycle — from generating training examples to building evaluation sets to designing the benchmark itself.
+When their team set out to build an enterprise-grade hallucination detection model, they needed a data partner who could own the entire data lifecycle: from generating training examples to building evaluation sets to designing the benchmark itself.
 That’s where we came in.

 The Problem: Hallucination Remains Unsolved at Enterprise Scale